rsvim/rsvim.github.io/docs/api/01__rsvim/classes/RsvimOpt.md

 get shiftWidth(): number;
 ```

 Get the _shift-width_ option.
-Local to Buffer.
+Local to buffer.

 When [expandTab](#expandtab) is `true`, the number of spaces that is used when inserts a
 [horizontal tab](https://en.wikipedia.org/wiki/Tab_key) (ASCII `9`).